uihilab/HydroVerse-VR-Education-Hub/README.md

 ![Platform](https://img.shields.io/badge/Platform-Meta%20Quest%203-orange)
 ![Status](https://img.shields.io/badge/status-Research%20Prototype-yellow)

-**HydroVerse Education** is an immersive virtual classroom environment designed to modernize hydroinformatics education through the integration of Virtual Reality (VR) and Artificial Intelligence (AI). [cite_start]This system transforms traditional learning by enabling students to engage with dynamic content, interact with realistic Metahuman instructors, and explore complex water systems in a simulated 3D space[cite: 657, 658].
+**HydroVerse Education** is an immersive virtual classroom environment designed to modernize hydroinformatics education through the integration of Virtual Reality (VR) and Artificial Intelligence (AI).
+This system transforms traditional learning by enabling students to engage with dynamic content, interact with realistic Metahuman instructors, and explore complex water systems in a simulated 3D space.

-[cite_start]The platform utilizes advanced technologies such as Unreal Engine, Metahuman, and Generative AI to create an interactive virtual classroom with immersive communication and knowledge generation features[cite: 658].
+The platform utilizes advanced technologies such as Unreal Engine, Metahuman, and Generative AI to create an interactive virtual classroom with immersive communication and knowledge generation features.

 ---